cmu-csd-phd/csd-blog/website/content/2025/lithos.md

   microseconds with negligible overhead on common kernels.
 - Per-launch TPC masking that enables spatial stacking at finer granularity than MIG, enabling simultaneous, isolated execution.
-- SLO-aware scheduling policies that combine priority, fairness, and tail-latency control while maintaining high device occupancy.
+- SLO-friendly scheduling policies that combine priority, fairness, and tail-latency control while maintaining high device occupancy.

 The rest of this post dives into how these pieces fit together and what they